Tesla shares rise as investors bet on Model 3 success

-(Reuters) - Tesla Inc's (TSLA.O) shares rose 6 percent on Thursday as investors continued to bet on CEO Elon Musk's ability to successfully take the company out of "manufacturing hell" as it ramps up production of its mass-market Model 3 sedans.
+(Reuters) - Tesla Inc's (TSLA.O) shares jumped 7.2 percent on Thursday, highlighting investors' faith in CEO Elon Musk's ability to turn around the loss-making company even as it guzzles cash to ramp up production of its mass-market Model 3 sedans.

-Gains in the high-flying stock, which has already risen 52 percent this year, were set to add about $3.2 billion to Tesla's market value.
+Gains in the high-flying stock, which has already risen 52 percent this year, were set to add nearly $4 billion to Tesla's market value.

-The stock had taken a hit on Monday after Musk warned that the automaker could face six months of "manufacturing hell" as it goes full throttle on Model 3 production.

-Tesla said on Wednesday quarterly revenue doubled and that it was receiving more than 1,800 daily reservations for the Model 3, its newly launched mass-market sedan.
+Tesla said on Wednesday quarterly revenue doubled and that it was receiving more than 1,800 daily reservations for the newly launched Model 3s.

+Tesla has burned through over $2 billion in cash so far this year ahead of the launch, and expects to spend another $2 billion in the second half.

+The company's aggressive spending has been a lightening rod for criticism, but investors have continued to bet on CEO Elon Musk's clean-energy vision and the success of the Model 3.

-The company is counting on the $35,000 Model 3, launched late last month, to help it turn profitable and transform it from a niche player to a heavyweight in the automobile industry.
+Tesla is counting on the Model 3, launched late last month, to help it turn profitable and transform it from a niche player to a heavyweight in the automobile industry.

 "We believe a positive reception to the Model 3 from early customers could significantly increase the value of the Tesla brand and further accelerate demand," Baird Equity Research analyst Ben Kallo said.